Did you know your browser is out of date?

 We maintain a strong connection to our whenua, our land and greatly value the connections created with Māori and Pasifika whānau.
 Students hear Te Reo everyday, during class lessons, the Daily Tui language clips, our school values and signage.
 Te Reo is woven throughout our curriculum.

-We have two kapahaka rōpu (Middle and Senior) under the guidance of Kim Williams and our very experienced tutors Te Awhina Navunidakua and Talen Haman.
-Pasifika groups also meet weekly.
+We have three kapa haka rōpū this year.
+Rōpū Tahi is our development group of Year 3 and 4 students.
+Rōpū Rua is a more experienced group of Year 3, 4, 5 and 6 students.
+We also have a smaller extension kapa haka rōpū which is a mix of Year 3, 4, 5 and 6 students.
+All three groups are taught by our very experienced tutors Te Awhina Navunidakua and Talen Hamana and practice weekly.
+All three rōpū perform at various times throughout the school year.
+The Pasifika group also meets weekly and is tutored by the wonderful Rebecca Tupa'i.
 Performances from these groups are not to be missed!
 Check out our calendar to find out about when practices and performances are and talk to your teacher if you are keen to join up.

 Click here for the website for the Kapa Haka group to practice their performance songs.